 Geography explores both physical and human geography, looking at global questions in more depth and providing students with a greater understanding of the fragile relationship between people and the planet.

-In A Level Geology students study rocks and the minerals that made them.
-On this course you will investigate the clues that indicate how, when and what environment rocks and minerals were formed in millions of years ago.
+In Geology students study rocks and the minerals that made them.
+You will investigate the clues that indicate how, when and what environment rocks and minerals were formed in millions of years ago.
 You will also cover topics such as plate tectonics, volcanoes and earthquakes, exploring the impact these have on the human race.

 German aims to improve your German skills to a level where you are able to communicate effectively, both verbally and written.
 Like all of our MFL courses, German is for students who have taken the subject at GCSE or have the equivalent experience.

 A Level Graphic Design will provide you with a broad introduction to traditional art-based and digital design processes, where you will learn about the historical and contemporary influences within the design industry.
 Over the two years of the course, you will be set themed assignments and live briefs to help you build a creative portfolio of illustration and graphic design work.

-Looking at time periods ranging from 1800 all the way to 2007, History A Level will broaden your interests by examining historical issues, challenging existing orthodoxies and engaging in historical debates.
+Looking at time periods ranging from 1800 all the way to 2007, History will broaden your interests by examining historical issues, challenging existing orthodoxies and engaging in historical debates.

-A Level Law is a varied subject that will help you develop good powers of reasoning.
-Over the two years you will cover a wide range of topics including; criminal courts, magistrates, juries and law-making.
+Law is a varied subject that will help you develop good powers of reasoning.
+You will cover a wide range of topics including; criminal courts, magistrates, juries and law-making.

 Mathematics is for students with a real passion for all things Maths.
 Problem solving is a large part of this course and you will be required to think more deeply and creatively than you have at GCSE.